ysubach/hipaa-cloud-resources/docs/IaaS.md

 This architecture requires additional component that allow you perform various _administrative tasks_ on your resources such as server configuration, maintenance and software upgrades.
-Depending on your organization need choose on of recommended approaches.
+Depending on your organization need to choose one of recommended approaches.

 - __AWS Hardware VPN__: create an IPsec, hardware VPN connection between your VPC and your remote network.
 In this case AWS VPC becomes an extension of